3D printing for SMEs: prototypes & small series

 Typical pitfalls – and how we avoid them today

-Many 3D printing errors are only visible when the part is in your hand.
+Many errors in 3D printing are only visible when the part is in your hand.
 A few classics from our workshop:

 Problem Typical cause What we do today

-Screws don't fit Holes adopted 1:1 according to standard diameter Allow 0.1–0.3 mm clearance per side depending on the process, print a test piece with a screw hole
+Screws don't fit Holes transferred 1:1 according to standard diameter Depending on the process, allow 0.1–0.3 mm clearance per side, print a test piece with a screw hole

-Clips or hooks break Too sharp inner radii, wall thickness too small Define minimum radii, shorten lever arms, switch to PA12 or TPU if necessary
+Clips or hooks break Too sharp inner radii, too thin wall thickness Define minimum radii, shorten lever arms, switch to PA12 or TPU if necessary

-Part warps Unfavorable orientation, large flat surfaces in FDM Adjust orientation, "stand up" the component, for critical parts switch to SLS/MJF
+Part warps Unfavorable orientation, large flat surfaces with FDM Adjust orientation, "stand up" the component, for critical parts switch to SLS/MJF

 Many of these points can be clarified in a brief technical discussion.
-At 33d.ch, we've made it a habit to question critical details one more time before starting a larger series – this saves everyone involved headaches.
+At 33d.ch, we have made it a habit to question critical details one more time before starting a larger series – this saves nerves for everyone involved.

 Checklist: Get the most out of your 3D printing project

-When you start a new project, you can use these points as a short checklist:
+When starting a new project, you can use these points as a short checklist:

 Key takeaways: